Trauma Transformation in Community

 Partnership between the Pocket Project and the Global Ecovillage Network

 The partnership agreement between the Global Ecovillage Network (GEN) and the Pocket Project was officially signed in November 2017.
 The cooperation has been successfully under way since the beginning of 2017, as GEN and the Pocket Projected joined efforts in a crowd-funding campaign which raised a total of 19.979€ and enabled seven candidates to join the Pocket Training, who otherwise could not have participated for financial reasons.
-The candidates have leadership roles in their homeland communities in the DR Congo, Namibia, Sri Lanka, Columbia and Palestine.
+The candidates have leadership roles in their homeland communities in the DR Congo, Namibia, Sri Lanka, Colombia and Palestine.

 Further endeavors of the cooperation are: